danielsobrado/personal-blog/content/about.md

 weight = 111

 +++
-Having a curious nature, growth mindset, and self-starter attitude, I wear many hats and maintain my involvement in virtually every facet of the project lifecycle.
+On the professional side, I've been working in the banking industry for a long time, in banks like UBS, BNP, JP Morgan, Mitsubitsi/Morgan Stanley, National Bank of Abu Dhabi, in locations like New York, Tokyo, London, Madrid, and Abu Dhabi.
+I wear many hats and maintain my involvement in virtually every facet of the project lifecycle.

 Some days, I'm a big data engineer, onboarding new data sources and/or architecting our technology stack.